Tree House Recovery Colorado

 • Reaching set goals

 It’s natural to experience negative thoughts and emotions, but how you respond to them matters.
-ACT helps you change the way you engage with these thoughts and feelings—allowing you to process them in a healthy way, build coping skills, and move forward on your journey of personal growth and self-discovery.
+ACT helps change how you engage with thoughts and feelings, allowing you to process them healthily, build coping skills, and move forward on your journey of personal growth and self-discovery.

 ACT therapists can help you pay attention to this unhealthy habit and focus on healthy actions to move in a direction that benefits long-term sobriety.